Let's Talk

 6. How to choose the right machine learning algorithm for my AI agent?

-Choosing the right machine learning algorithm depends on what type of problem your AI agent is intended to solve, the quality of data, and scalability needs.
-Supervised algorithms such as Gradient Boosting and Random Forest handle predictive tasks.
-Use unsupervised algorithms like K-Means to detect hidden patterns.
+Choosing the right ML algorithm depends on your problem, data quality, and scalability needs.
+Use supervised algorithms like Gradient boosting for predictions and use unsupervised algorithms like K-means to detect hidden patterns.

 7. What are the key steps in training an AI agent?